 With this method you can claim a deduction per mile driven for business purposes.
 If you plan on using his method to claim the mileage deduction, it is important you know how to track mileage for taxes.
 The set rate is changed by the IRS every year.
 Starting January 2021, the standard mileage rate is set at 56 cents per mile for business.

-You only qualify for the standard mileage rate if you either own or lease the car you use for business.
+You only qualify for the standard mileage rate if you either own or lease the car for business.
 If you own the car, you must use this method for the first year of use for business purposes, then you may switch methods for the following years.
 If you lease, you must use the standard mileage rate for the entire lease period.

 Also, you cannot use more than four vehicles simultaneously for business purposes, although switching between them is permitted.